Thu, Jul 2 to Sun, Jul 12

 Breathe in the crisp mountain air as you board a Sulfur Mountain gondola ride over Banff National Park’s gorgeous mountains and valleys.
 The birthplace of Canada’s national park system, Banff is part of the Rocky Mountain Parks World Heritage Site.
-You’ll discover a landscape rich in wildlife and history against a backdrop of glaciers and towering mountain peaks.
+Discover a landscape rich in wildlife and history, set against a backdrop of glaciers and towering mountain peaks.
 This afternoon, continue to explore Banff’s beauty on your own.
 This evening, opt for an enjoyable “Oh Canada Eh?” dinner and show.

-With an evening in Banff, experience the revelery of Canadian culture at a showing of “Oh Canada Eh.”
-This dinner show features a two hour musical celebration of songs written or made famous by Canadians.
-You’ll meet singing Mounties, lumberjacks, hockey players, the loveable child heroine, Anne of Green Gables, and many other famous Canadian characters for a whirlwind adventure through the sights and sounds of Canada.
-While you are enjoying the show, our performers also serve you a delicious meal, including fresh Atlantic haddock, Manitoba roasted chicken maple chocolate mania cake and many more delectable Canadian treats.
+Experience a lighthearted look into Canadian culture at a showing of “Oh Canada Eh?”
+This dinner show is a two-hour musical celebration of songs written or made famous by Canadians.
+You’ll meet singing Mounties, lumberjacks, hockey players, the loveable Anne of Green Gables and many other famous Canadian characters for a whirlwind adventure through the sights and sounds of Canada.
+While you are enjoying the show, the performers also serve you a delicious meal of local cuisine.

 Lake Louise1 night - hotel info